AgentMC/Sao19/Translate/En/Part7.md

 "That's right……I wish I had found a parent skull......."

-Isukan sighed and Kirito nodded with a sad face, so Ronnie blinked and asked.
+Isukan sighed and Kirito nodded with a sad face, so Ronye blinked and asked.

 "Sorry, that parent skull ...what is it?"